 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-American Honda Motor Company has announced a voluntary recall of 1.5 million vehicles in the United States to update the software that controls the automatic transmissions of models of Accord, CR-V and Element models.
+American Honda Motor Company has announced a voluntary recall of 1.5 million vehicles in the United States to update the software that controls the automatic transmission of models of the Honda Accord, CR-V and Element.
 All applicable vehicle owners will be contacted, or you can complete the recall work on your next routine maintenance appointment.

 According to the company, the transmission in the affected vehicles can be damaged if the transmission is quickly shifted between reverse, neutral and drive positions.
 Honda says this should only occur in an “unusual scenario” and offers the example of a situation where a driver would shift between these gears in an attempt to dislodge a vehicle that is stuck in snow or mud.

 The software update to the automatic transmission control module will ease the transition between rapid shifts by limiting the engine speed at which such a shift can occur.
 The update should keep damage from happening, even in situations as described above.